ArnaudPel/CamKifu/roadmap.md

 Please note that a "Fatal Python error: PyEval_RestoreThread: NULL tstate" can occur from time to time and crash the interpreter itself.
 It occurs when using the GUI.
 It seems to be originating in the fact that openCV images have to be displayed on the main thread, also required by Tkinter.
-I have dropped the case after several unsuccessful tries, yet if this problem becomes a pain, try to display fewer images per second and it should soothe.
+I have dropped the case after several unsuccessful tries, yet if this problem becomes a pain, try to display fewer images per second.

 ### General